To access Server Dashboard, select AppDynamics Home > Servers > Dashboard

 - Sort the chart using any of the columns as a sorting key.

-- Find and switch to other Server Dashboards (pull-down menu next to server tier, top left).
+- Find and switch to other Server Dashboards from the dropdown next to server tier.

-- View an aggregate of the top 10 processes by CPU usage, and top 10 processes by memory.
+- View an aggregate of the top ten processes by CPU usage, and top ten processes by memory.